Wolverine: (fidgeting with the neck of his leather suit)

 - The first six installments averted this trope with the use of cloth.

-- Power Rangers has twice used latex: Mighty Morphin' Power Rangers replaced the spandex with latex armor entirely, and Power Rangers Samurai adds a latex armor variant that never existed in the Sentai original.
+- Power Rangers has twice used latex: Mighty Morphin' Power Rangers: The Movie replaced the spandex with latex armor entirely, and Power Rangers Samurai adds a latex armor variant that never existed in the Sentai original.

 - As just one of many Lampshade Hangings in Power Rangers RPM, the resident Mission Control becomes highly offended if you refer to the suits as "spandex". ("Tights" seems to be fine, though.)